The 13 Islands of Sydney Harbour (Including Former Islands)

 Goat Island

-Also located west of the Harbour Bridge is Goat Island, a fascinating 300m wide sandstone island with a rather tumultuous history.
-Throughout the years, the island has served as a gunpowder store, a water police station, a source of sandstone for Sydney real estate, and so much more.
+Situated west of the Harbour Bridge, Goat Island is a fascinating 300-metre-wide sandstone island with a tumultuous history.
+Over the years, it has served as a gunpowder store, a water police station, a source of sandstone for Sydney’s construction, and more.

-Today, Goat Island is part of the Sydney Harbour National Park and serves mainly as a tourist destination for guided heritage tours.
+Today, Goat Island is part of the Sydney Harbour National Park and primarily functions as a tourist destination, offering guided heritage tours.

-Goat Island was once occupied by Aboriginal people long before the arrival of white settlement.
-In the 19th century, Goat Island was used for sandstone mining and as a storage place to house large amounts of military explosives, with some of these gunpowder magazines still present today.
+Long before European settlement, the island was home to Aboriginal people.
+In the 19th century, it was used for sandstone mining and as a storage site for large quantities of military explosives, with some of the original gunpowder magazines still standing.

 5. Rodd Island